ryan-mcclue/musings/notes.md

 READ THROUGH MMOZEIKO HANDMADE NETWORK POSTS

 # Raytracer (we are updating 'base' project code files as we go)
+TODO(Clock issues - git commit message): Time issues with clock(); pthread vs clone time difference; not as much speed up with threads as expected;
+NOTE(importance of reading programming papers.... after handmade finished)

+hyperthreading, architecture specific information becomes more important when in a situation where memory is constrained in relation to the cache
+(hyper-threads share same L1-L2 cache)

 1. returning the colour of closest material hit by ray
 2. each individual ray cast consists of many rays that are reflected between materials. colour is returned if ray hits a colour emitter (like the sky, i.e. no material) as oppose to only light reflectors (in code we are doing it in reverse as to what path the light from the sky actually takes)